-Prior to the project commencing, there were pockets of mahoe, hangehange, mamaku, karamu, kanuka, bracken and muehlenbeckia spreading naturally.
-So on top of their effort to plant more natives, the group is focused on supporting the natural process of regeneration.
-Meaning there is a strong push to remove invasive weeds.
+Prior to the project commencing, there were pockets of māhoe, hangehange, mamaku, karamu, kānuka, bracken and muehlenbeckia spreading naturally.
+So on top of their effort to plant more natives, the group is focused on supporting the natural process of regeneration: meaning there's a strong push to remove invasive weeds.

 250 trees have been donated to this project from Trees That Count’s marketplace this year.
 As with the other plantings, it's thanks to family and friends that these trees go into the ground, showing the groundswell of community support for this project.

 Each new native receives a CombiGuard and woolly pads for weed suppression and moisture retention during the planting.
 On top of this initial care, monitoring is carried out regularly.
 This process has resulted in good growth and strong levels of survival.

 Unlike the previous plantings, the 2019 ‘nod’ is much more visible from the public walking track adjacent to the property — so these little natives have received many positive comments from passers-by.
 It's deserving validation for a passionate community group aiming for Nīkau Belt transformation.